 Don’t forget to tune into the ADA Anniversary Update webinar hosted by the ADA National Network and featuring representatives of the EEOC and DOJ.
 This is one of the BEST annual opportunities to hear directly from the enforcement agencies as they present an update on their litigation, technical assistance and enforcement efforts over the past year.

 6. Harmonize the ADA Standards with State and Local Codes.
 Are the accessibility standards referenced in your state and local codes older than a box of rocks?
 Does your state or local code still reference the maximum reach range as 54 inches above the finish floor?
 Maybe it’s time to organize a working group or sessions to update the accessibility references in your state or local building code so they are consistent with the 2010 ADA Standards for Accessible Design.
 Certainly, this is no small undertaking.
 Nor is it for the faint of heart.
 It requires a commitment from individuals knowledgeable of the different accessibility standards and able to give time to ensure the state and local codes are harmonized with the most current model codes.

-7. Visualize the ADA: A Day in the Life.
+7. Visualize the ADA: A Day in the City.
 What does the ADA look like through the lens of people living with disability in your community?
 Consider organizing a photo essay contest where entries submit five photos that illustrate the ADA as a day in the life.
 This type of contest can easily be organized through social media.
 You can take it to the next level by creating a display of public art or gallery exhibit.
 Be sure to ask for visual descriptions to be submitted with each entry to share the images and make them accessible for everyone.